The Condition Improvement Fund (CIF) for 2021-22 is now closed.

 - Applications opened on Monday 12th November 2020

-Deadline for submissions was 12 noon on Thursday 13th December 2018
+- The submission deadline for all applications was 12 noon on Friday 13th December 2019

 - Project completion: projects typically have 12 months to complete, larger projects may be given up to 24 months to complete.